isc-create-clouddev/Random-Project-tools-ML/README.md

 python Label.py

-I hope this helps!
-Let me know if there's anything else you'd like to add or modify.
-Currently working on a multi label mode where multiple annotations can be added.

 2. Choose Image Directory

 Click this button to select the directory containing the images you want to annotate with bounding boxes and Labels.